-The Company would recognize interest and penalties, if any, to uncertain tax position in income tax expense in the statement of operations.
-There was no accrual for interest and penalties related to uncertain tax positions for 2016.
+The Company recognizes interest and penalties to uncertain tax positions in income tax expense in the consolidated statements of operations.
+There was no accrual for interest and penalties related to uncertain tax positions for 2014 and 2013.
 We do not believe that there will be a material change in our unrecognized tax positions over the next twelve months.
 All of the unrecognized tax benefits, if recognized, would be offset by the valuation allowance.